 It might be ambitious to assume that the state ends up approving 41 different online sports betting brands.
 The state’s approach to sports betting puts the framework for a competitive sports betting market in place, however, and that model has thrived in states like New Jersey and Pennsylvania.

-Louisiana will take shape as one of the nation’s most dynamic sports betting markets.
+Bonus offers are sure to draw in new customers as the industry takes off within the state.
+Overall, Louisiana will take shape as one of the nation’s most dynamic sports betting markets.
 With no bordering states currently offering legal online wagering, the state should emerge as the south’s most important sports betting hub.